fredboysen/DNDPROJECT/Blog#3.md

 - Shows “hot to cold” spectre for visual rating
 - Numerical rating of 1 to 5

+**Add Book Page:**
+-Allows users to add a book for all to rate
+-Posts a new book to db and set average rating to 0 (until someone rates it)

 **View Ratings Page:**
 - Allows admins to view existing ratings
 - Possibility to delete ratings if deemed spam/irrelevant

+**Manage Books Page:**
+-Allows admins to delete a book added to the db by a user -Overview of all books in the system

 **Login/Register Page:**
 - Allows users to login and non-users to register an account